CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

 If you are a registered CSC user and need another account for managing services that you run in the CSC services, we can create a machine-to-machine robot account for you.
+Please note that each service requires it's own unique robot account.
 Send the following information to servicedesk@csc.fi.

 * Project identifier (e.g. 2001679, uef4713) of the project your